A few logo design tips contributed by designer Jacob Cass.

 Putting this aside, once you have arrived at your initial ideas and sketches from brainstorming, you can then move onto the computer to start digitizing your logo.
 After you have digitized the great concept(s), your client is ready to review your work, ask for possible revisions, and complete the design project.
 Thus, you have successfully created a professional logo.

-Jacob is an Australian freelance designer.
-Catch his website here: Just Creative Design.
+Jacob is an Australian freelance designer, seen online at Just Creative Design.